A Quantitative Bound For Szemer\'edi's Theorem for a Complexity One Polynomial Progression over $\mathbb{Z}/N\mathbb{Z}$: Introduction

 \end{conjecture} \begin{proof}[Proof assuming \thref{conj1}] Letting $f_\omega = 1_A$, we obtain that

 which immediately implies that

 \end{proof}

 We shall prove in section 4 that \thref{conj2} implies \thref{conj1}.
-It seems of interest to locate an argument similar to \cite{M} for polynomial progressions of true complexity at least 1, which would possibly yield a polynomial type bound on the Gowers uniformity estimate, proving \thref{conj2} or \thref{gowers} but with polynomial bounds, and thus getting polynomial bounds for the errors in \thref{conj1} and \thref{count}. \\\\ In addition to the discrete setting, the degree lowering argument has been adapted by \cite{Fr2} and \cite{BM} in the ergodic setting.
-It seems of interest to know whether the higher order analogue of degree lowering as in this paper generalizes in the ergodic setting.
+It seems of interest to locate an argument similar to \cite{M} for polynomial progressions of true complexity at least 1, which would possibly yield a polynomial type bound on the Gowers uniformity estimate, proving \thref{conj2} or \thref{gowers} but with polynomial bounds, and thus getting polynomial bounds for the errors in \thref{conj1} and \thref{count}. \\\\ In addition to the discrete setting, the degree lowering argument has been adapted by \cite{Fr2} and \cite{BM} to the ergodic setting.
+It would be of interest to know whether the higher order analogue of degree lowering as in this paper also generalizes to the ergodic setting.